shahingazi/UserSubscription/README.md

 # Testing

- Download project and open with Visual Studio 2015 Open SQL SERVER 2012 express and restore database.
+ Download project and open with Visual Studio 2015.
+ Open SQL SERVER 2012 express and restore database.
- Database file located in project directory
+ Database file located in project directory.
- Run the project and you will see all API reference Call API by using PostMan tools
+ Run the project and you will see all API reference.
+ Call API by using PostMan tools.

  # Using Technology